muuankarski/demokratizatsiya/input.md

 Due to  improved competitiveness of domestic products and continuously high prices of raw materials (oil, gas etc.) during the 2000s, combined with very strict financial policy, the inflation lowered from 18.6 % to 10.9 % 2001-2005 and poverty declined from 27.3 % to 15.8 % during the same time.
 In welfare policy there was a determined turn from universal benefits or in-kind benefits for privileged groups towards the targeted, means-tested benefits and services especially for poor families or low-income groups.
 One of the key tasks was the introduction of cash benefits or monetization of benefits.

-The key aims of monetization reform were the 1) decrease of the welfare costs, 2) change eligibility criteria to favor poor,3) to improve transparency of payments,4) increase social justice and 5) diminish poverty levels.
-According to Maltseva the benefit reform was not a fully liberal, because the benefits were still to be depending on the economic and social status of the recipient.
+The key aims of monetization reform were the 1) decrease of the welfare costs, 2) change eligibility criteria to favor poor,3) to improve transparency of payments,4) increase social justice and 5) diminish poverty levels.(Maltseva 2012, 336)  The  reform was not a fully liberal, because the benefits were still to be depending on the economic and social status of the recipient.
 The government justified need to reform because the old welfare system was seen as over-sized, inefficient and expensive and favoring non-poor and being prone to corrupt practices.
 In preparing the population for the reform the government launched a wide information campaign and according to polls some 89 % of the polled people knew about the reform in July 2004.
 A large part of the population believed that the old system indeed needed to be reformed: 68 % of agreed that the old system unjust and ineffective, while only for 18 % of respondents the system was socially just.
 The key problems of the old system were the lack of targeted social assistance, bureaucracy and unfriendly personnel in social services.
-However, only some 40 % population supported the proposal of replacing the in-kind benefits with monetary compensations.
-The existing system represented Soviet system of restricted privileges and caused therefore a deep mistrust among the population.
+However, only some 40 % population supported the proposal of replacing the in-kind benefits with monetary compensations (Maltseva 2012, 286-288) The existing system represented Soviet system of restricted privileges and caused therefore a deep mistrust among the population.
 Even if Rodina and Communist Party opposed it the monetization reform was accepted in Duma and president Putin signed the law in August 2004.

 Even if the population approved governments’ goals and justifications of reform, the government lost the trust of the population to be able to implement reform.
 The logic of the reform was complex and remained obscure for large part of population and also for social security workers.
 Some groups of population were afraid of losing their social security and facing only poverty, especially when many prices, such as transport or housing were raising.
 Especially the fact that reform of social benefits was planned at same time when the benefits for the public employees remained untouched caused anger and confusion.
 All these nurtured views that the government is only protecting the rich bureaucrats with the expense of the poor.
 As a consequence massive protests bursted, totaling 420 protest actions between January-July 2005.
 After first protests an agreement was made between the Government and trade unions about new negotiations over the reform.
 Later, however, no meetings took place and the government was not willing to make any concessions to popular demands.
 This clearly indicated that the government was adopting authoritarian reform policy; it was not willing to lend ear for people’s concerns, but was convinced that the Government knows what is best for the people.

 Regions had no time to evaluate the reform and no resources to implement it.
 It became evident that differences between regional and federal welfare recipients were big, because federal recipients benefited more than regional and among the regional recipients the fate depended on in which region one lives.
 In the end monetization was implemented thoroughly only in rich regions or oblasts (Tjumen, Tatarstan and Tver), in 46 regions there were only minor changes and in 30 regions moderate changes.
 Afterwards the government adopted many hasty patching operations, for example by postponing the increase in pension age, postponing the monetization of housing and communal services benefits.

 One element of the reform was the pension reform.
 It was justified with weakening demographic balance in the future – i.e. growing sustainability gap in future which meant too many pensioners in relation to working population.
 The solution was adoption a modification of the Chilean pension system where 28 % pension fee was coming from wages and paid by employers, another part was paid by the employees themselves.
 The third element was accumulative pension segment, where employees could invest a part of their pension savings to government bonds or private firms.
 Maltseva argues that the reason for failure in the pension reform was weak information campaign about the new system to general public.
 The result was indicated by the fact that  in 2009 93.2 % of all workers had not transferred their pension savings to private insurance companies, but kept them in State Pension Fund.
+(Maltseva 2012, 292)

 The failure in the monetization project led to a new opening: National Priority Projects since 2005.
 These represent a new turn towards more statist welfare policy, with pro-natalist agenda.
 (Cook 2008)  National Projects represented a state intervention to selected priority areas and for Cook they also represented a “selective revival of state planning”. (ibid, 13)  However, Maltseva argues that they represented more a media campaign of Medvedev for Presidential election than true Priority projects.
 She justifies her argument by the fact that after Presidential elections the media lost interest in them and the government moved to more humble government programs which had a longer time-span and more relaxed criteria than the National Priority Projects.
 In the final evaluation the monetization reform failed in most respects, because it did not decrease welfare costs, it did not change the eligibility criteria, it made some regions even more dependent on federal level than before and it did not reduce the poverty and it failed to get people’s trust to government actions.
 Maltseva: “The reform had only minimal impact on social inequality and poverty reduction, because the poverty level was decreased only by 1,5 %”.
+(2012, 238)

 ## No organized interest representation